 A careers leader will be appointed to ensure the leadership and coordination of a high-quality careers programme.
 The careers leader will be recruited alongside the suggested requirements to ensure the role is correctly fulfilled.
-The careers leader is Marius Roteliuc.
+The careers leader is name of careers leader.